mayankShukla17/Java-8-Exercise-1/README.md

 **This exercise contains a class named AlphabetChecker with the following method:**

 +checkAlphabets(List<String>) : String
--Should accept list of strings as input
+- Should accept list of strings as input
--Should return "Give proper input not empty list" if given list is empty -Should check whether given list of strings contains all alphabets as charcters or not using lambda expressions -Should return "Given list contains only alphabet strings" if list contains only alphabet strings -Should return "Given list contains non alphabet strings" if list contains non alphabet strings
+- Should return "Give proper input not empty list" if given list is empty
+- Should check whether given list of strings contains all alphabets as charcters or not using lambda expressions
+- Should return "Given list contains only alphabet strings" if list contains only alphabet strings
+- Should return "Given list contains non alphabet strings" if list contains non alphabet strings

 Example
 Sample Input: